-The registration process for Shell Eco-marathon Americas consists of 3 different phases:
+The registration process for Shell Eco-marathon Americas is as follows:

 - Phase 2: Technical information